amiller68/krondor-hetzner-iac/docs/hetzner/how_tos/static_nginx_site.md

 You'll need a domain to point to your web sever.
 In order to do so you'll need to create an A record for the (sub) domain you want to point at your webservice, and set the value to the public IP address of your server.

 Once you've done this you can validate whether or not DNS is working by calling `dig` from the command line.
-For example, my IP address is `65.108.195.167` and my domain is `cloud.krondor.org`.
+For example, my server's IP address is `65.108.195.167` and my domain is `cloud.krondor.org`.
 My response contains the following:

 ```shell
 al@al-XPS-13-9310:~/krondor-hetzner-iac$ dig cloud.krondor.org